mpeeples2008/ArchNetSci/_book/index.md

 ### Using Basic R Functions{- #Functions}

-R has a number of built-in functions that perform many common operations and assessments.
+R has a number of built-in functions that perform many common operations and statistical analyses.
 We have already used one of these above `c()` and it was so fast and easy you might have missed it.
 Functions are typically used by typing the name of the function followed by a set of parenthesis that contain all of the arguments that the function expects.
 For example:

 ```r